 Projection of "Guests" Krzysztof Wodiczko

-Funding has been made possible by Gallery Lelong New York, Museum of Modern Contemporary Art (Seoul Korea), The Polish Cultural Institute, private donations and the individuals who've contributed to the crowdfunding campaign.
+Funding for The Art of Un-War has been made possible by the New York State Council on the Arts with the support of Governor Andrew M. Cuomo and the New York State Legislature, Museum of Modern Contemporary Art (Seoul S. Korea), The Polish Cultural Institute of NY, Puffin Foundation, private donations and by the individuals who've contributed to the crowdfunding campaign for the film.

 Cultural, Activist and Institutional Partners